amateur80lvl/lxcex/book/ch8-sharing-files.md

 Actually, the above code won't work, it just illustrates the idea.
 You'll need an idmapped mount for each user participating in file sharing.
-They say the number of idmaps is limited by 340, and I suppose there's a fixed-size array somewhere in kernel.
+They say the number of idmaps is limited by 340, and I suppose there's a fixed-size array somewhere in the kernel.
 Nevertheless, I think it's more than enough for a desktop system.

 Note that shared directory must have non-root owner.